-This Master Program shall be periodically reviewed and adjustments shall be made as are necessary to reflectchanging local circumstances, new information or improved data, and changes in State statutes and regulations.
-This review process shall be consistent with WAC 173-26 requirements and shall include a local citizen involvement effort and public hearing to obtain the views and comments of the public.
+This Master Program shall be periodically reviewed, and amendments shall be made as necessary, to consider:

+Changing local circumstances, new information or improved data (for example sea level rise projections);

+Changes in the City’s Comprehensive Plan and development regulations; and

+Changes in applicable state laws and guidelines..

+The City shall conduct the periodic review process consistent with the timetable of RCW 90.58.080 and the procedures of WAC 173-26-090including a public participation program.
+The periodic review must be accomplished through legislative action; either a “Finding of Adequacy” or adoption of amendments (See Section 13.2).

 13.2 Amendments to Master Program